ohjay/fantasy-ssbm/README.md

 Ensure that Postgres is running on port 5432.
 Then `cd` into `website` and run `python manage.py runserver`.

 With luck, your local server should soon be up and running!
 When the command finishes, you can view the site by visiting `localhost:8000` in your favorite web browser.

+#### Extra [fE]
+To update the site on AWS, execute `eb deploy` from the root directory.
+This will synchronize the public website with the version in your latest commit.